 Safety is a critical aspect of all activities in the Department of Mechanical Engineering.
 All activities in the department must be conducted with safety foremost in mind.
-If you have any questions at all about safety issues, please talk to your supervisor, the departmental assistant in charge of your laboratory area, or the Graduate Chair.
+If you have any questions at all about safety issues, please talk to your supervisor, the departmental assistant in charge of your laboratory area, the Graduate Chair, or the Department Head.